INTENT-TECHNOLOGIES/SDK---Android/README.md

 ### API

-The API can be requested by calling static methods wrapped in the relevant classes.
+The API can be requested by calling methods wrapped in the relevant classes.
 Each API method takes an `ITApiCallback` parameter, where you can handle the result:

 ```
+ITUserApi api = new ITUserApi(context);
-ITUser.getCurrentUser(this, new ITApiCallback<ITUser>() {
+api.getCurrentUser(new ITApiCallback<ITUser>() {
     @Override
     public void onSuccess(ITUser result) {
     	// This is executed in the UI thread